Kid Rock

 Robert James Ritchie (born January 17, 1971), known professionally as Kid Rock, is an American musician, singer, rapper, and songwriter.
 After establishing himself in the Detroit hip-hop scene, he broke through into mainstream success with a rap rock sound before shifting his performance style to country rock.
 A self-taught musician, he can play every instrument in his backing band and has overseen production on all but two of his albums.

-Kid Rock started his music career as a rapper, releasing his debut album Grits Sandwiches for Breakfast (1990), on Jive Records.
-His subsequent independent releases The Polyfuze Method (1993) and Early Mornin' Stoned Pimp (1996) saw him developing a more distinctive style, which was fully realized on his breakthrough album Devil Without a Cause (1998), which sold 14 million copies.
+Kid Rock started his music career as a rapper, releasing his debut album, Grits Sandwiches for Breakfast (1990), on Jive Records.
+His subsequent independent releases, The Polyfuze Method (1993) and Early Mornin' Stoned Pimp (1996), saw him developing a more distinctive style, which was fully realized on his breakthrough album, Devil Without a Cause (1998), which sold 14 million copies.
 This album and its follow-up, Cocky (2001), were noted for blending elements of hip-hop, country, and rock.
+His 2003 self-titled album and Rock n Roll Jesus (2007) saw him distance further from his rap rock sound and moving towards country rock.
+He has since released Born Free (2010), Rebel Soul (2012), First Kiss (2015), and Sweet Southern Sugar (2017).
+He has made a return to his rap rock sound on his latest album, Bad Reputation (2022).

 His most successful single from that time period, "Cowboy" (1999), is considered a pioneering song in the country rap genre.
 His best-selling singles overall are "Picture" (2002) and "All Summer Long" (2008).

-Starting with his 2007 album Rock n Roll Jesus, his musical output has tended to be in the country rock style.
-Politically, Ritchie is a vocal supporter of the U.S. Republican Party and holds libertarian views.
+A self-described libertarian, Kid Rock has drawn controversy for his former use of the Confederate flag and his political statements.
+He is a vocal supporter of the U.S. Republican Party and United States president Donald Trump.